xcdl/xcdl.github.io-source/pages/develop/js-style-guide.md

 ### Prefer static classes to group methods

-Prepare your module to export multiple functions, grouped by functionality either by a parent object, or, even better, by classes with static members.
+Prepare your module to export multiple functions; group them (by functionality) either below a parent object, or, even better, in classes with static members.

-Adding new exports will only change the interface incrementaly, minimising the risk to break backward compatibility.
+The main advantage of this scheme is that adding new exports will only change the interface incrementaly, minimising the risk to break backward compatibility.

 ## Make node exports/imports look like ES6 exports/imports

-Assuming classes are prefered, in EC6, export/import would look like:
+Assuming classes are prefered, the EC6 syntax for export/import would look like:

 ```javascript
 export class WscriptAvoider { ... }